Submissions for the 2017 grant are now open!

 OTHER WORLDS AUSTIN DAN O'BANNON FILMMAKING AWARD

 At Other Worlds Austin, our passion for Science Fiction extends beyond our film festival.
-Beginning this year, OWA (with the co-sponsorship of The O'Bannon Company) will award a grant--$1,500 for the production or post-production of a short film--to an emerging Texas filmmaker who exhibits an equal passion for Science Fiction.
+This year, OWA (with the co-sponsorship of The O'Bannon Company) will award a grant--$2,000 for the production or post-production of a short film--to an emerging Texas filmmaker who exhibits an equal passion for Science Fiction.
 It is our wish to be able to help bring more quality SciFi into the world by contributing to an artist who shows promise, skill, and creativity, as well as to encourage the exciting Texas film scene.
-A $1,500 grant will be gifted to a filmmaker whose proposed short film follows our mission statement’s explanation of a phenomenal SciFi film: a great story that isn’t afraid to push the boundaries of the audience, thrilling them both visually and intellectually.
+A $2,000 grant will be gifted to a filmmaker whose proposed short film follows our mission statement’s explanation of a phenomenal SciFi film: a great story that isn’t afraid to push the boundaries of the audience, thrilling them both visually and intellectually.

 Jim Brunzell, Festival Programmer